- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - Creating Support

 Charles E. Vanderburgh

-On August 21, 1860, an enslaved black woman named Eliza Winston was freed from her Mississippi owner in his courtroom while in Hennepin county working.
-Vanderburgh served the court until 1880 by virtue of reelection.
-He was elected Associate Justice of the Minnesota Supreme Court and served in that position from 1882 to 1894, when he returned to private practice of law.
+On August 21, 1860, an enslaved Black woman named Eliza Winston was freed from her Mississippi owner in his courtroom while in Hennepin county working.
+Vanderburgh served the court until 1880 by reelection.
+He was elected Associate Justice of the Minnesota Supreme Court and served in that position from 1882 to 1894 when he returned to the private practice of law.
 Charles Vanderburgh died at his home in Minneapolis on March 3, 1898.